-- Falsifying institutional documents or grades. - Falsifying or altering any documentation required, including (but not limited to) doctor's notes.
+- 1. Falsifying institutional documents or grades. - 2.
+Falsifying or altering any documentation required by the University, including but not limited to doctor's notes.

 UTM wishes to remind students that they are expected to adhere to the Code of Behaviour on Academic Matters regardless of the course delivery method.
 UTM expects that students will maintain the same academic honesty and integrity both in a classroom setting and online.
-Potential academic offences related to digital contexts include, but are not limited to:
+Potential academic offences in a digital context include, but are not limited to:

-- Accessing unauthorized resources (search engines, chat rooms, Reddit, etc.) for assessments. - Using technological aids (e.g. software) beyond what is listed as permitted in an assessment. - Posting test, essay, or exam guestions to message boards or social media. - Creating, accessing, and sharing assessment questions and answers in virtual "course groups." - Working collaboratively, in-person or online, with others on assessments that are expected to be completed individually.
+- 1. Accessing unauthorized resources (search engines, chat rooms, Reddit, etc.) for assessments. - 2.
+Using technological aids (e.g. software) beyond what is listed as permitted in an assessment. - 3.
+Posting test, essay, or exam questions to message boards or social media. - 4.
+Creating, accessing, and sharing assessment questions and answers in virtual "course groups." - 5.
+Working collaboratively, in-person or online, with others on assessments that are expected to be completed individually.